Skip to content

 Nongshim Neoguri vs Shin vs Jin vs Buldak: Side-by-Side Comparison

-After tasting all four multiple times for our structured rankings, here’s how Neoguri compares within the Korean ramen spectrum.
-Neoguri comes in different versions, such as spicy and mild, so you can choose the version that best matches your taste preferences.
+After tasting all four multiple times, here's how Neoguri fits into the Korean ramen spectrum.
+Neoguri comes in spicy and mild versions, so you can match it to your tolerance.

 Category